heyxyz/hey/README.md

 ### Install NVM (Node Version Manager) and pnpm

-If you're on macOS, you can install both with Homebrew:
+Rocking a macOS?
+You can grab both with Homebrew, like a true brew master:

 ```bash
 brew install nvm pnpm